Michal-Radomski/Game-World/README.md

 4. Read about the game on the game page:

-   - you can check game informations such as: created date, first release date, genres, platforms, game engine and IGDB
+   - you can check game information such as: created date, first release date, genres, platforms, game engine and IGDB
      statistics: rating, number of ratings and number of follows
    - you can read description and storyline
    - you can see game screenshots.
 After clicking on the thumbnail you can see a big image